ROCm/rocSHMEM/docs/install.rst

 .. note::

- This will build rocSHMEM with all backends, you can select the IPC, RO, GDA, or a combination at runtime.
-However there is a small performance penality for this portability.
-The other build scripts are recommended if you are trying to achive maximum performance.
+ This builds rocSHMEM with all backends.
+You can select IPC, RO, GDA, or any combination at runtime.
+However, this portability can reduce performance, so the other build scripts are recommended if you need maximum performance.

 GDA backend build
 ^^^^^^^^^^^^^^^^^